FabianJuarez182/R-XMPP-CHAT/README.md

 * Show all contacts and their status
 * Add a user to contacts
 * Show contact details of a user
-* 1 to 1 communication with any user/contact (not fully implemented)
+* 1 to 1 communication with any user/contact
 * Participate in group conversations (not fully implemented)
 * Define presence message
 * Send/receive notifications